XRPLF/xrpl-dev-portal/content/rippled.md

 * `ledger` - Sends a message whenever the consensus process declares a new validated ledger
 * `transactions` - Sends a message whenever a transaction is included in a closed ledger
 * `transactions_proposed` - Sends a message whenever a transaction is included in a closed ledger, as well as some transactions that have not yet been included in a validated ledger and may never be.
 Not all proposed transactions appear before validation, however. (__*Note:*__ [Even some transactions that don't succeed are included](transactions.html#result-categories) in validated ledgers, because they take the anti-spam transaction fee.)
+* `validations` - Sends a message whenever the server receives a validation message from a server it trusts.
+(An individual `rippled` declares a ledger validated when the server receives validation messages from at least a quorum of trusted validators.)

 Each member of the `books` array, if provided, is an object with the following fields: